VW bosses told costs of emissions saga a month before disclosure - report

-FRANKFURT A Volkswagen (VOWG_p.DE) manager told the then chief executive and other managers that the carmaker's diesel emissions cheating could cost up to $18.5 billion (14.35 billion pounds), almost a month before investors were informed, German newspaper Bild am Sonntag reported.
+FRANKFURT (Reuters) - A Volkswagen (VOWG_p.DE) manager told the then chief executive and other managers that the carmaker's diesel emissions cheating could cost up to $18.5 billion (14.35 billion pounds), almost a month before investors were informed, German newspaper Bild am Sonntag reported.
 Investors were told about VW's systematic emissions test cheating using illegal software on Sept.
 18 2015, when the U.S. Environmental Protection Agency (EPA) informed markets.

 The Sunday newspaper Bild am Sonntag reported that Oliver Schmidt, a VW executive who was arrested in Miami in January this year, told the then CEO Martin Winterkorn about possible financial implications at an Aug.
 25, 2015 presentation.